01chandan/Weather-App/README.md

 ## Features

-- Display current weather information based on user location or a user-provided city name.
+- Display current weather information based on user location or a user-provided city name..
 - Dynamic updates using the OpenWeather API.

 ## Demo